jessicarush/react-notes/react_with_flask_api.md

 #### Resource specific usage

-Rather than allowing all origins access to everything, you might want to specify which origins have access to what resources:
+Rather than allowing all origins access to everything, you will likely want to specify which origins have access to what resources:

 ```Python
 # Allow some origins access to some resources:
 cors = CORS(app, resources={r'/api/*': {'origins': ['http://localhost:3000']}})
 ```

+Any other routes in the Flask app that don't match the `/api/*` pattern cannot be accessed from different origins.

-:warning: Both the frontend URL here and the backend url used in the API requests will need to be updated with the actual domain name when deployed.
+:warning: Both the frontend URL here and the backend url used in the API requests will need to be updated with the actual domain when deployed.

 #### Route specific usage